 A rapid decline of King Rail populations has been noted in the northern portion of their range including in New York State where the species is considered a rare breeder.
 Habitat loss and degradation are the main reasons for the decline.
-Currently there are seven known breeding locations, mostly in the western and central portions of the state, with one record from southern Westchester County (New York State Natural Heritage Program 2007).
+Currently there are 19 known breeding locations, mostly in the western and central portions of the state, with two records from southern Westchester County (New York State Natural Heritage Program 2017).
 There have also been several winter sightings in the central and western portions of the state.
 King Rails were observed nesting on Long Island in the early to middle 1900s but have not been observed nesting there during recent surveys, although several recent sightings have occurred during the winter (Hamilton 1925a, b, Kuerzi 1926, Gochfeld 1975, Levine 1998, New York State Breeding Bird Atlas 1985 and 2005).

 Over the past 30 years, the King Rail has been rapidly declining in the northern part of its range, particularly in New York where it is at the northern limit of its range (Levine 1998, Sauer et al. 2007).
 Very few breeding records are reported annually.
 A comparison of data from the first New York Breeding Bird Atlas of 1980-1985 with the second atlas of 2000-2005 shows a slight increase in the number of atlas blocks (two to four respectively) reporting probable breeding King Rails, which could be explained by more intensive searches for this species.
 It is generally overlooked in surveys because of its secretive nature.

 During the early half of the 1900s, King Rails were fairly common, especially in the Midwest (Eddleman et al 1988, Meanly 1992).
 Now they are considered rare in several states and restricted to pockets of emergent marshes throughout their range.
 Wetland habitat loss is the likely cause for this decline.